Abjad/abjad/docs/source/examples/corpus-selection.rst

 the corpus for measure eight contains only the first and second ending definitions, and both of those measures should appear in the final piece, always in the same order.
 We'll have to intercept that sublist while we iterate through the corpus and apply different logic.
-The easist way to intercept measure eight is to use the Python builtin enumerate function, which allows you to iterate through a collection while also getting the index of each element in that collection.
+The easiest way to intercept measure eight is to use the Python builtin enumerate function, which allows you to iterate through a collection while also getting the index of each element in that collection.
 The result will be a seventeen-item-long list of measure definitions: